British Airways Long Haul Aircraft Fleet Guide

 These Airbus A350s are in a three class configuration, with no First Class.
 There are 56 Club Suite seats, 56 World Traveller Plus seats, and 219 World Traveller seats.

-In March 2025, BA ordered an additional 6 aircraft to be delivered between 2027 and 2030.
+In March 2025, BA ordered an additional 6 aircraft to be delivered between 2028 and 2029.
+The airline also has options for 12 more aircraft.

 Please see here for details of the Club World cabin and here for internal and external pictures of the Airbus A350-1000 aircraft.